Little White Lies (2010 film): Production

+Development

 The script took five months to write.
-The cast lived for three days in May at the house which would be used as a principal filming location, so it would feel familiar to them when they returned in the summer.
+The cast lived for three days in May 2009 at the house which would be used as a principal filming location, so it would feel familiar to them when they returned in the summer.

+The French title Les Petits Mouchoirs translates as "the small handkerchiefs".
+It refers to a French expression mettre dans sa poche avec son mouchoir par-dessus, which means "to put something in your pocket with your handkerchief on top of it", in other words, to keep something hidden, try to forget about it, not want to think about it.

+Filming

 The film began production in August 2009 and ended in October.
 The shooting took place in Paris and Cap Ferret.

-Title

-The French title Les Petits Mouchoirs refers to a French expression mettre dans sa poche avec son mouchoir par-dessus, which means "to put something in your pocket with your handkerchief on top of it", in other words, to keep something hidden, try to forget about it, not want to think about it.

 Release

 The film premiered at the 2010 Toronto International Film Festival.
 It was released in France on 20 October 2010 through EuropaCorp Distribution, who launched it on over 550 screens.